The Best Wireless Networking Buyer’s Guide – Summer 2022

 • The High-End 802.11ac Router

-If you want to get the most from your fleet of current-gen 802.11ac devices, you want to step up to a triple-stream AC router.
-Getting a high-powered AC router is definitely a wise choice for a multi-user household.
-And TP-Link offers one of the best prices on an AC1900-rated model.
+If you want to get the most from your fleet of older 802.11ac devices, this is the perfect option.
+It’s a cost-conscious choice for a multi-user household that isn’t using bleeding-edge PCs or smart TVs.
+And TP-Link offers one of the best prices on an AC1750-rated model, which offers up to 1300Mbps on the 5GHz band, and 450Mbps on the 2.4GHz band.

 The Guru’s Tip